 DEFINITION OF PREVENTIVE MAINTENANCE

-Normally, preventive maintenance is planned and programmed by the maintenance engineers, who have to agree with the production area the availability of the machines, to be intervened.
+Preventive maintenance is planned and executed by maintenance engineers, who coordinate with the production area to ensure that the machines are available for maintenance interventions.

 MAINTENANCE PLANNING AND SCHEDULING